terriburns/Netflix-Tracker/README.md

 #Netflix-Tracker

-A very important webapp.

-#Overview

-For many people, Netflix is a quintessential part of living.
-With this webapp, you can keep track of how much of your life you spend on Netflix.
+Keep track of how much of your life is spent on Netflix.

 Learn: